Transforming the lives of hundreds in India

-Flood-risk homes are being rebuilt, children are getting an education that would otherwise be denied them, people are getting tests that are improving their hearing and youngsters are getting dance and drama lessons.
+Flood-risk homes are being rebuilt, children are getting an education that would otherwise be denied them, people are getting tests that are improving their health and youngsters are getting dance and drama lessons.

 The project, working alongside the local charity Manav Sadhna, has now expanded to strengthen the education programme across five community centres in the city, which provides learning support to 2,000 children.

-Students and centre leaders hope to develop a rich curriculum which includes arts, dance, crafts and a supportive environment where they can flourish.
+Students and centre leaders have developed a rich curriculum which includes arts, dance, crafts and a supportive environment where they can flourish.

-Work has also taken place to design new homes for the Loving Community, a home for former leprosy sufferers.
+Work has also taken place to design new homes for the Loving Community in Ahmedabad, a home for former leprosy sufferers.

 Every year, heavy rain floods the homes of hundreds of people, who are forced to camp out in the community centre for months on end.

 Volunteer students on the architecture course working on plans for a new library in Ahmedabad as part of the Square Mile India project